 First Reading/Introduce the Ordinance

-The Board will make a Motion to waive the reading of the entire ordinance and read the Ordinance title and number only.
+The Board will make a Motion to waive the reading of the entire Ordinance and read the Ordinance title and number only.
 This Motion must be carried by a majority vote of the Board.

 The Ordinance title is read aloud by the Chairman of the Board and after the title is read, the Board will make a Motion to introduce the Ordinance.